 GreenFriends, the environmental branch of Embracing the World, is a rapidly growing international movement to foster lifestyles that respect nature.
 GreenFriends encourages us to reawaken our awareness of the unity between nature and humanity, and to cultivate love and reverence for nature.
 Throughout the world, Amma's main centres are working to become exemplary, educational ecological sites.
 Through their examples, they promote the principles of self-sustaining eco-communities.
 By encouraging sustainable living principles in all Amrita institutions, Amma and her volunteers are sowing the seeds of a better future.
 GreenFriends is also a key actor in developing informal education models in the field of sustainable living.
 Several of our projects and events have been formally recognized by UNESCO as part of the UN Decade on Education for Sustainable Development.
 Through concrete projects, participants can develop knowledge and skills in the fields of permaculture, tree-planting, organic gardening and the restoration and preservation of wildlife sanctuaries.
 GreenFriends also conducts nature retreats and group meditations in forests and other natural settings.
 GreenFriends volunteers also build eco-friendly dwellings, promote the use of Effective Microorganisms (EM) as a sanitizing agent and develop recycling projects and ways to preserve land and water.
 A member organization of the United Nations Billion Tree Campaign, GreenFriends has planted more than one million trees globally since 2001.
 Case Studies In Kerala, India, ETW maintains three medicinal plant gardens that conserve coastal, midland and forest ecosystems and provide employment for local women.
 The Coimbatore campus of Amrita University maintains an Environmental Studies Centre, which conducts research on eco-friendly techniques, manages an organic farm and has implemented the use of Effective Micro-organisms for recycling the university's wastewater.
 In France, in a project supported by the European Commission DG Education and Culture, Amma's volunteers built a walk-in bee sanctuary that offers the educational experience of living with bees. (www.greenfriends-france.org) Throughout Europe, Greenfriends is using organic cultivation methods and developing seed banks to preserve local, ancient and/or endangered seeds.
-In Michigan, USA, ETW has launched a tree sponsorship program with the goal of reforesting 80 acres of land with 40,000 pine trees.
+In 2007, Amma asked that 1,000 fruit trees be planted at M.A.Center, San Ramon (USA).
+Today, with rolling hills of fruit trees, GreenFriends Farm has blossomed into an educational center for ecologically conscious agriculture.
+It is a destination for enjoying nature, and a vibrant spot for volunteers of all ages.
 The Plastic Project This project utilises simple tools and traditional weaving techniques to recycle plastic packaging.
 Soft plastic yarn is made for crotcheted items and stiff plastic strips are woven.
 Production includes shopping bags, purses, sandals, hats, mobile phone covers, etc. The Plastic Project is active in India, America, Japan and Europe.
 In India, volunteers from all over the world are using otherwise nonrecyclable hard plastic packing straps to weave bed bases for metal-framed foldaway beds for disaster survivors.